cocacola-lab/GPT4IE/README.md

 # GPT4IE
 **we also provide a IE tool based on ChatGPT, you can see in [ChatIE](https://github.com/cocacola-lab/ChatIE)**
 ## Description
+**Note: we set a default openai key in the tool, you can tell us if the key reach the limit.**

 GPT4IE (GPT for Information Extraction) is a open-source and powerful IE tool [demo](http://124.221.16.143:8080/).
 Enhanced by GPT3.5 and prompting, it aims to automatically extract **structured information** from a **raw sentence** and make a valuable in-depth analysis of the input sentence.
 Harnessing valuable structured information helps corporations make incisive and business–improving decisions.

 We support the following functions: